 Citrus such as oranges, mandarins, grapefruit, lemons and limes are an excellent source of vitamin C which helps maintain the body’s defence against bacterial infections.
 Vitamin C is a potent antioxidant utilised throughout the body.
 It is involved in tissue growth and repair, adrenal gland function, immune system support, iron absorption and stomach acid activation.
 Increased vitamin C requirements are observed in periods of stress for immune system support.

 Carrots contain vitamin A precursors called carotenoids (Beta carotene) that help promote vision and support a healthy immune system.

 Carrots are also rich in vitamins B complex for energy metabolic, C, D, E, K, fibre, potassium, iron, manganese, copper, iodine, silica, sulphur, chromium.

 Garlic is also an immune system warrior, protecting the body from infections and illness.
 Garlic contains allicin, a potent phytonutrient that is great for cardiac health.
 It has been shown to help lower blood pressure, inhibit blood clotting and promote healthy cholesterol levels.

 To have a strong immune system your body needs a daily supply of quality protein.
 Research studies have shown that deficiency of high-quality protein can result in depletion of immune cells, the inability of the body to make antibodies, and other immune-related problems.

 In a nutshell protein helps repair the body, assists in recovery from illness and sports injuries, pevents muscle wastage, keeps blood sugars stable, supports weight loss and healthy metabolism.

 Choose nutrient-rich proteins with a complete amino acid profile.
-Check out my Protein Calculator for more info on how much you need every day.

 Rich in super immune-enhancing compounds and natural plant-based vitamin D that helps boost immune function and bone health.